apache/flink/docs/content/release-notes/flink-1.13.md

 ##### [FLINK-20654](https://issues.apache.org/jira/browse/FLINK-20654)

-"Using unaligned checkpoints in Flink 1.12.0 combined with two/multiple inputs tasks or with union inputs for single input tasks can result in corrupted state.
+Using unaligned checkpoints in Flink 1.12.0 combined with two/multiple inputs tasks or with union inputs for single input tasks can result in corrupted state.

 This can happen if a new checkpoint is triggered before recovery is fully completed.
-For state to be corrupted a task with two or more input gates must receive a checkpoint barrier exactly at the same time this tasks finishes recovering spilled in-flight data.
+For state to be corrupted a task with two or more input gates must receive a checkpoint barrier exactly at the same time this task finishes recovering spilled in-flight data.
 In such case this new checkpoint can succeed, with corrupted/missing in-flight data, which will result in various deserialisation/corrupted data stream errors when someone attempts to recover from such corrupted checkpoint.